pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 ### Unit testing/Documentation

-- `RecursionStopper`: It provides an easy way to check if we are in a recursion and execute code just once in a recursion.
+- `RecursionStopper` provides an easy way to check if we are in a recursion and execute code just once in a recursion.
-- New process specific variable `CurrentExecutionEnvironment` with values: `DefaultExecutionEnvironment` by default and `TestExecutionEnvironment` during test run
+- New process specific variable `CurrentExecutionEnvironment` with value `DefaultExecutionEnvironment` by default and `TestExecutionEnvironment` during a test run
 - SUnit improvements: time limit for tests, preventing "forked debuggers"
-- New assert extension to compare floats by closeTo:
+- New assert extension to compare floats with `closeTo:`
 - More class comments and documentation

 ### Network